-German police arrest Syrian man wanted in Dutch terror case
+5 arrested in suspected Dutch terror attack plot

+Dutch police said in a statement that four suspects were detained in Rotterdam and officers searched multiple locations.

+The statement said the investigation would continue to determine the nature and scale of the alleged threat.
+It provided no details.

-BERLIN (AP) - German police say they have arrested a Syrian man suspected of involvement in preparations for a terror attack in the Netherlands.
+In neighboring Germany, police announced the arrest of a Syrian man suspected of involvement in preparations for a terror attack in the Netherlands.

 Police said the 26-year-old was arrested Saturday in the western city of Mainz following an extradition request from the Netherlands.
 They didn’t name him.